 You'll want to avoid colors that may clash with the wintry background.
 Instead, opt for colors that will complement the snowy landscape.
 Deep jewel tones, like emerald green and ruby red, are always a good choice.
 You can also create a snow overlay for your photo if there is no snow places around.

 Don't forget to accessorize.
 From cozy scarves and hats to stylish gloves and earmuffs, there are plenty of options.
 Best of all, these accessories can help to keep you warm while still allowing you to show off your personality.

 Photo by Ian Schneider on Unsplash

-When it comes to winter engagement photos, layering is essential.
-Not only will layers keep you warm, but they can also add visual interest and depth to your photos.
+When it comes to winter engagement photo outfits, layering is essential.
+Not only will layers keep you warm, but they can also add visual interest and depth to your winter pictures.
 Start with a base layer of a fitted turtleneck or sweater.
 Then, add a second layer, such as a jacket or cardigan.
 Finally, top off your look with a scarf, hat, or other accessories.

 Tips to Keep Warm During Winter Photoshoot